-You should also be asking questions about their staff, especially if they utilize any third party or temporary staff members.
-Find out if their employees have been vetted with the relevant background and security checks and take note of how recently these checks were completed.
+You should also be asking questions about their staff, particularly if they utilize any third party or temporary staff members.
+Find out if their employees have been vetted with the relevant background and security checks, taking note of how recently these checks were completed.

-By asking these questions, you should be prepared to choose an ITAD that can provide the highest level of security and compliance.
-If your data ends up in the wrong hands, it could spell disaster for your organization.
-Therefore, make sure that any provider you choose has been thoroughly assessed beforehand.
+By asking these questions, you should be best placed to choose an ITAD that can provide the highest level of security and compliance.
+If your data ends up in the wrong hands it could spell disaster for your organization, therefore make sure any provider you choose has been thoroughly assessed beforehand.